DA0-DA0/docs/docs/workflows/dao-roles.md

 CW721-Roles are non-transferrable NFT's that associate its owner with a specific role and weight.

 ## When Might A DAO use CW721-Roles?
-One example of making use of Cw721-Roles is a scenario of a DAO having an internal management application with access token-gated by active participating members.
-Conditions can be made to require a role and a minimum voting power in order to access content.
-Smart contracts can also be created to interact with a DAO's roles collection
+In a scenario of a DAO with an internal management app that would want to limit access to only those assigned by the dao.
+A DAO might even decide conditions require a role and also a minimum voting power in order to access content in there application.

 ## Workflow